 Drea has been practicing yoga for over 18 years.
 She completed her Yoga Teacher Training at the Byron Yoga Centre in Australia in 2006 and has been teaching both individual and group classes ever since.
 Drea’s classes can be described as dynamic and challenging, yet joyful and nurturing.
 A vinyasa flow which incorporates breath, sequencing and asana.
 She is passionate about yoga and sharing her knowledge and believes everyone can do yoga.
 She encourages students to take a joyful approach to yoga (and to life).
 She brings a light heartedness to her classes.
 She is currently taking her Senior (500) Yoga Teacher Training at Mount Madonna Centre in California.
 Drea is registered with Yoga Alliance.

-Ellissa first explored the vast subject of Yoga through asana practice in Hatha and Ashtanga classes.
-While traveling in India from 2005-2008, she was introduced to the Iyengar Yoga method, which focuses on therapeutic postural alignment and use of props, such as yoga ropes.
-In parallel to the asana practice, her personal reflective journey has been colored by sitting Vipassana meditation retreats.
-In 2010, Ellissa completed an Iyengar-inspired yoga teacher training under the supervision of Hart Lazer in her home town of Montreal.
+Ellissa’s journey in the healing arts has paralleled her personal exploration of the mind body connection through Yoga asana and Vipassana meditation.
+While traveling in India in 2005, she was introduced to the Iyengar Yoga method, which focuses on therapeutic postural alignment and the efficient use of props.
+In 2010, Ellissa completed a yoga teacher training inspired by both Iyengar and Ashtanga methods under the guidance of Hart Lazer at United Yoga Montreal.
+She has participated in additional Yoga Ropes intensives to deepen her understanding and experience of yoga with rope wall.
 Ellissa has been teaching weekly Yoga classes in Nelson since 2010.
-Her Iyengar-inspired classes dynamically weave together an exploration of postural alignment and yoga ropes.
+Currently, Ellissa’s Iyengar-inspired Yoga classes dynamically weave together an exploration of postural alignment and Yoga Ropes.

 Shannon Dikkema has a passion for exploration.
 Her exploring used to be primarily external, traveling with skis Then, ten years ago, she fell ill and received the diagnosis of Chronic Fatigue Syndrome and the explorations went internal.
 Through learning about healing and integrating all that learning, Shannon studied to be a yoga teacher 9 years ago, and has been teaching since, broadening her knowledge base with a certificate with the Integral Yoga Institute of Yoga Therapy.
 She specializes in restorative and gentle yoga with an emphasis on self awareness and self healing.
 Shannon has also studied Art of Balance (balance board exercises),counseling, Neurosomatic Massage Therapy, Bio-dynamic Cranial Sacral therapy and Reiki.